 In spite of the fact that we now live in the 21st century with all it's medical miracles, our medical professionals still haven't identified the host animal for West Nile Virus.
 They also do not recognize the vital role that disease mechanisms play in God's natural system.
-If you would like to learn more about how this West Nile Virus epidemic really began, and learn the identity of the original host animal for West Nile Virus, click on the link below to order a copy of Edward Oliver's 350-page book, "Prophets and Frauds," and learn about the conditions that were allowed to develop in the natural world, that ultimately led to this epidemic of West Nile Virus.
-Like Lyme Disease before it, West Nile Virus is simply another case of a "zoonotic" disease caused by humans meddling in God's natural world.
-The cause might be anti-hunting activism, or the overcrowding of poultry in commercial meat production warehouses, but either way, there's always a price we must pay for fooling with nature.
+If you'd like to discover the host animal for West Nile Virus and know more about how virus epidemics really begin, click on the link below to order your copy of Edward Oliver's book "Prophets and Frauds."

 WHERE DID LYME DISEASE COME FROM?